-Karachi Weather Today Update
+Karachi weather today update

 Karachi Air Quality

-In a fresh advisory, PMD said moist currents from the Arabian Sea are penetrating in upper parts of the country.
-A westerly wave is also present over the upper parts of the country.
+In a fresh advisory, Met Office said the Somalian jet (LLJ) is approaching Sindh and coastal belt of Balochistan.
+Moist currents from Arabian Sea are penetrating in northeastern Punjab and Kashmir.
+While a shallow westerly wave is also present over the upper parts.

-Sultry weather is likely to prevail in most parts of the country.
-However, rain-wind/thundershower is expected in Kashmir, the Pothohar region, upper Punjab, Khyber Pakhtunkhwa, and Gilgit-Baltistan.

-During the last 24 hours, rain-thundershower occurred in upper Khyber Pakhtunkhwa, Islamabad, Upper Punjab, Gilgit-Baltistan, and Kashmir.

-KARACHI – Pakistani rupee shows resistance against the US dollar, moving up by Rs0.22 in the interbank market on the first working day of the week.
+KARACHI – Pakistani rupee recovered slightly against the US dollar in the early hours of trading on Tuesday.

-Last week, the embattled rupee remained under pressure and closed at 286.97 against the greenback in the inter-bank market.
+Earlier this week, the local currency remained under pressure against the greenback and settle at 287.43.

-Despite the inflows of billions, the rupee remained under pressure due to the high demand for dollar as the government relaxed all restrictions on imports.
+Globally, USD moved up as investors struggled to get grip on the deviating growth outlooks between the two leading economies.

 More to follow…